-Training the \distanceMetricText is a complicated balancing game.
-One might expect that the \distanceMetricText should be trained early and fast so that it quickly understands the difference between a good and bad \demonstrationText.
-However, quickly learning confuses the \agent, rewards can change, which cause the \agent to diverge off toward an unrecoverable policy space.
-Slower is better, as the \distanceMetricText may not be accurate, it may be locally or relatively reasonable, which is enough to learn a good policy.
+One might expect that the \distanceMetricText should be pretrained to quickly understand the difference between a good and bad \demonstrationText.
+However, we have found that in this setting, learning too quickly can destabilize learning, as rewards can change, which can cause the \agent to diverge off to an unrecoverable policy space.
+In this setting, slower is better, as the \distanceMetricText may not yet be accurate.
+However, the learned distance function may be locally or relatively reasonable, which is enough to learn an acceptable policy.
 As learning continues, these two optimizations can converge together.